rbisschops/homeassistant_old/README.md

 For example package_notification contains the applied notification components (prowl and pushsafer currently), the associated entities for example the input_boolean that controls if notifications are enabled) and scripts.
 Scripts are used by many other packages that require  notifications.

 ### Lovelace UI
 I decided to fully go for Lovelace as the UI.
 As this is stable since the 0.87 release I moved everything over to Lovelace.
+[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderfull UI that is one of the sources of insparation for me.
+I use a growing number of custom cards and helpers in my Lovelace.
+I will do some write up on these later but here are the ones I use now.
+* [compact-custom-header](https://github.com/maykar/compact-custom-header), card by Ryan Meek (maykar) for customizing the header of your UI.
+* [decluttering-card](https://github.com/custom-cards/decluttering-card), card by Jérôme W (RomRider).
+This card signifcantly reduces the number of lines in your lovelace configuration.
+Helps structure your code.
+* [mini-graph-card](https://github.com/kalkih/mini-graph-card), nice graphs of your data can be created with this card.
+Good work delivered by Karl Kihlström (kalkih).
+* [button-card](https://github.com/custom-cards/button-card), customize your buttons with this card.
+Started by Alexandre Garcia this card now has many active contributors.

-When things are progressing I will upload some screenshots.
+When things are progressing I will upload some screenshots of my UI.

 ## Devices and services that I use